 The Office of Financial Aid and University Scholarships would like to announce the NEW university scholarship portal: The Appalachian Scholarship Application Portal (ASAP).
 All currently enrolled students (graduate and undergraduate) should apply for university and departmental scholarships through ASAP.
 Students can access the portal by going to ASAP.appstate.edu or through the “Student” tab in their AppalNet account.
 If you have questions, please reach out to University Scholarships at firstname.lastname@example.org

-The Department of Government & Justice Studies would like to assist its students financially whenever possible.
+The Department of Government and Justice Studies would like to assist its students financially whenever possible.
 To this end, the Department offers a number of competitive and need-based scholarships which are available for both undergraduate and graduate students.
 A brief description of each is provided below.
-For more information about the scholarships and application procedures, contact the departmental office (828-262-3085).

-Dr. Edward M. Allen, Jr. Scholarship in Political Science
+Dr. Edward M. Allen, Jr. Scholarship for Political Science

 Anonymous Endowed Scholarship for Criminal Justice

 Applicants must be pursuing an undergraduate or graduate degree in Criminal Justice.
 Recipients must maintain a minimum 2.5 GPA and should demonstrate financial need, although documentation of verifiable need is not required.

 North Carolina Sheriff's Association Scholarship in Criminal Justice

 This scholarship is awarded to a rising senior in criminal justice with both an outstanding academic record and a demonstrated financial need.
 The criminal justice faculty selects the individual from a list of eligibles provided by the Financial Aid Office each summer.